mpizurica/WSI_mut/README.md

   --all-regions         only relevant if `annot` is `True`.
 If `all-regions` is `False`, then only tiles from the dominant tumor region will be included.
 Otherwise, all annotated regions are taken into account.
   --attention           If `True`, attention-based model is used, otherwise tile-level model.
   --dest-folder         Results (model checkpoints, logfile...) will be saved in the dir provided in data_folder + '/TCGA_training/runs/TCGA_train/' + dest_folder
+  --use-db              If `True`, the code assumes you will use .db files that contain all tiles of a specific slide (instead of saving tiles separately in .jpg or .png).
+If so, then the code expects the databases to be stored in  data_folder+'TCGA_tiles/'+db_tiles_512px
   ```